produvia/coronavirus-models/README.md

 # Coronavirus Models

-At [Produvia](https://produvia.com), we are developing coronavirus disease 2019 (COVID-19) models to fight and slow the spread of COVID-19.
+At [Produvia](https://produvia.com), we are developing machine learning models to fight and slow the spread of coronavirus disease 2019, or COVID-19.

-We are currently developing two models:
+We are developing the following two models:

 1. COVID-19 Diagnosis
 2. COVID-19 Image Classification